-- The publication must be based on Damon Runyon-funded research. - Publications resulting from projects supported by the Foundation must carry the following acknowledgment: "Name of Awardee is a Damon Runyon Clinical Investigator supported (in part) by the Damon Runyon Cancer Research Foundation (DRR-)." - Requests must be submitted during the Damon Runyon award period, or within 18 months of the award end date. - Scientists should submit a written request to us with 1) a copy of the invoice or receipt for publication fees from the journal, 2) PDF copy of the accepted publication, and 3) active URL link to the publication.
+- The publication must be based on Damon Runyon-funded research. - Publications resulting from projects supported by the Foundation must carry the following acknowledgment: "Name of Awardee is a Damon Runyon-Rachleff Innovator supported by the Damon Runyon Cancer Research Foundation (DRR-)." - Requests must be submitted within 6 months of the publication date and within 18 months of the award end date. - There is an annual \$5,000 reimbursement cap for each Damon Runyon Awardee. - Scientists should submit a written request with 1) a copy of the invoice or receipt for publication fees from the journal, 2) PDF copy of the accepted publication, and 3) active URL link to the publication.

 All requests will be reviewed.
-If approved and there is money remaining in the fund, we will reimburse you for these fees.
+If approved and there is money remaining in the fund, the Foundation will reimburse you for these fees.